 - Make a goal before each study session.
-Maybe it’s to do x amount of practice questions, or master x specific content topic, but be intentional.
+Maybe it’s to do x number of NCLEX practice questions or master x specific content topic but be intentional.

 Unfortunately, for those of you who have previous experience working in hospitals as nursing techs or aides, the experience can cloud your ability to answer test questions.
 Even just from what you observed as student nurses in clinicals, it is usually apparent that many topics or clinical skills are different between textbooks and real-life healthcare.

-The NCLEX is just as much about knowing how the test is written as it is what knowledge it tests.
+The NCLEX is just as much about knowing how the test is written as it is about knowing the right answers.
 Utilize test-taking strategies to eliminate wrong answers, avoid “extremes” like ALL or NONE answers, and remember to always put patient safety first.

-With practice, you will notice themes in answers:
+With practice, you will notice some themes in answers:

 It is definitely worthwhile to invest in practice exam books or enroll in a classroom review course.
-Some examples are Kaplan and UWorld.
-Usually, people choose their study material based on reviews, peer references, or personal preference.
+Some examples are Kaplan, UWorld, and nursing.com.* Usually, people choose their study material based on reviews, peer references, or personal preference.